Neopets: Merchandise

-Video games
+Console and mobile games

-In 2005, Neopets expanded to video game deals.
+In 2005, Neopets expanded to console game deals.
 Two video games were released by Sony Computer Entertainment, Neopets: The Darkest Faerie for the PlayStation 2 in 2005 and Neopets: Petpet Adventures: The Wand of Wishing for the PlayStation Portable in 2006.
 In 2007, MumboJumbo developed the match-3 PC game Neopets: Codestone Quest.
 In 2008, Neopets Puzzle Adventure was released for Nintendo DS, Wii, and PC.
 The following year, the handheld game Neopets: Quizara's Curse was released for the LeapFrog Didj.
 In August 2011, Neopets launched the tie-in game Treasure Keepers on Facebook, but it was discontinued in December of that year.

 A number of Neopets mobile games for Android and iOS have also been released.
 In 2015, Neopets released the match-3 game Ghoul Catchers.
 In 2019, Neopets released the puzzle game Legends and Letters.
 Both Ghoul Catchers and Legends and Letters were discontinued in May 2020.
 In May 2022, Neopets released the construction simulation game Island Builders.
 In December 2022, Neopets released the match-3 game Faerie's Hope.
 In Spring 2024, Island Builders was relaunched under the new name Tales of Dacardia.

+On March 26th, 2026, Neopets: Mega Mini Games Collection was released for PC, PlayStation 5, Nintendo Switch, and Xbox Series X|S. It was advertised as a "retro-inspired arcade collection featuring 26 mini-games rebuilt for modern play".
+Reception to the game has been largely poor.
+GamesRadar's Oscar Taylor-Kent described Neopets: Mega Mini Games Collection as evoking nostalgia but that it was unlikely to appeal to new players.
+Screen Hypes Lyssa Greywood echoed these sentiments, writing: "It's great for nostalgia.
+It just doesn't quite have the depth to keep you long-term."
+Greywood criticized the number of glitches in the game and the lack of a multiplayer mode.